becarpenter/book6/pdf/baked.md

 backslashpagebreak
 ## Tools

+Basic tools like `ping` and `traceroute` work for both IPv6 and IPv4.

+For historic reasons, command-line tools on some operating systems do not support IPv6 but instead have an IPv6 counterpart (e.g., `ping6`, `traceroute6`).

+Due to IPv6/IPv4 translation, traceroute-like tools and 'what is my IP address' tools may show an IPv4 address.

-If you know what should be written here, please write it!
+If you know what else should be written here, please write it!
 [How to contribute.](https://github.com/becarpenter/book6/blob/main/1.%20Introduction%20and%20Foreword/How%20to%20contribute.md#how-to-contribute)

 <!-- Link lines generated automatically; do not delete -->